Linear algebra libraries

 We can re-write the modified Euler method,

-As a series of intermediate evaluations,
+As a series of the intermediate evaluations of the right hand side function,

 Heun’s method (RK2(3)) corresponds to a forward/explicit variant of the trapezoidal rule